-I, <identify (i) the certifying officer, (ii) his or her position at the issuer, (iii) the name of the issuer and (iv) if the certifying officer's title is not "chief executive officer" or "chief financial officer", indicate in which of these capacities the certifying officer is providing the certificate>, certify the following:

-1. Review: I have reviewed the AIF, if any, annual financial statements and annual MD&A, including, for greater certainty, all documents and information that are incorporated by reference in the AIF (together, the "annual filings") of the issuer for the financial year ended <state the relevant date>.
+- I, <identify (i) the certifying officer, (ii) his or her position at the issuer, (iii) the name of the issuer and (iv) if the certifying officer's title is not "chief executive officer" or "chief financial officer", indicate in which of these capacities the certifying officer is providing the certificate>, certify the following: - 1.
+Review: I have reviewed the AIF, if any, annual financial statements and annual MD&A, including, for greater certainty, all documents and information that are incorporated by reference in the AIF (together, the "annual filings") of the issuer for the financial year ended state the relevant date.

 <Insert all paragraphs included in the annual certificates originally filed with the annual filings, other than paragraph 1.
-If the originally filed annual certificates were in Form 52-109FV1 or Form 52-109F1 - IPO/RTO, include the "note to reader" contained in Form 52-109FV1 or Form 52-109F1 - IPO/RTO, as the case may be, in this certificate.>
+If the originally filed annual certificates were in Form 52-109FV1 or Form 52-109FV or Form 52-109F

-Date: <insert date="" filing="" of=""></insert>
+Date: <insert date="" filing<="" of="" th=""></insert> [Signature]

-[Signature]

-[Title]